bongiozzo/musica_mustdie/output/band_sirius.md

 # Sirius

+Sympho-Black Metal from Portugal

-Дискография
+## Дискография

+### "The Eclipse: The Summons of the Warriors of Armageddon (demo)" 1998, Black Metal

+1. Fiery Strife at the Cosmic Gates of Armageddon
+2. Out of the Serpent Line
+3. The Quest for Dreamlore Essence
+4. Unveiled the Path of Algol -The Riddles Beyond the Star

-"The Eclipse: The Summons of the Warriors of Armageddon (demo)" 1998, Black Metal "Fiery Strife at the Cosmic Gates of Armageddon (promo track)" 1998, Black Metal "Aeons of Magick" 2000, Black Metal
+### "Fiery Strife at the Cosmic Gates of Armageddon (promo track)" 1998, Black Metal

+### "Aeons of Magick" 2000, Black Metal

+1.Sidereal Mirror
+2.The Collapsing Spheres Of Time
+3.Ethereal Flames Of Chaos
+4.The Stargate
+5.Travellers Of The Stellar Ocean
+6.Aeons Of Magick
+7.Beyond The Scarlet Horizon

-"Spectral Transition - Dimension SiriuS" 2001, Black Metal
+### "Spectral Transition - Dimension SiriuS" 2001, Black Metal

+1; Spectral Transition
+2; Spiritual Metamorphosis - Destroy the Earthly
+3; In Astral Pains of Trance
+4; Abstract Eerie Corridors
+5; Desolate Magnetic Fields
+6; Into Forbidden Dimensions
+7; Axis
+8; Stellar Transcendence
+9; Paradox Timeline
+10; Dimensional Quantum
+11; The Majesty of the Nightsky * (EMPEROR Cover)

 ## Отношения с другими группами